-AMITE COUNTY, MISSISSIPPI
+PIKE COUNTY, MISSISSIPPI

-INTRODUCTION: Amite County has 18 sixteenth sections with the Amite County School Board overseeing these sections.
-There is a total land area of 11,532 acres.
-Of this amount, 10,273 acres is growing timber and 1,259 acres is open.
-Based on percentage, 89% is timberland and 11% is open land.
-The objective of this plan is to outline steps, which if followed, will allow for full timber production on every acre of sixteenth section land covered by this plan.
+INTRODUCTION: SOUTH PIKE SCHOOL BOARD has 6 sixteenth sections with the School Board overseeing these sections.
+There is a total land area of 3885 acres.
+Of this amount 3341 acres is growing timber and 544 acres are non-forested.
+Based on percentage, 86 percent is timberland and 14 percent is non-forested.
+The objective of the plan is to outline steps, which if followed, will allow for full timber production on every acre of sixteen section land covered by this plan.
 This plan was written for a ten (10) year period.
 This plan will have to be revised in 2022.
 It should be understood that the plan was prepared to be used as a guide and it can be changed as conditions warrant.

-At this time, the cut cannot be regulated by growth completely.
+At this point in time, the cut cannot be regulated by the growth completely.
 This is due to several factors that will be discussed in detail later.
 This plan provides a starting point to continuously bring this land into full production with regulated annual cut.
-At the present time, the average stand stocking is well stocked.
-Through improvement cuts, tree planting, and timber stand improvement work, growth can be increased to the desired levels over the coming years.
+At the present time, the average stand and stocking is well stocked.
+Through improvement cuts, tree planting, and timber stand improvement work, growth can be increased to the desired level over the coming years.

-HISTORY OF FORESTS: The forest management agreement between the Mississippi Forestry Commission and the Amite County School Board of Education provides for the management of the timberland by the Mississippi Forestry Commission.
-The Forestry Commission is to act as the Board's technical advisor on all forestry matters.
-All work must be approved by the Board of Education prior to its execution.
-Work such as timber marking, TSI, burning, firelanes, boundary line paintings, and other work will be done on an actual cost basis.
+HISTORY OF THE FOREST: The forest management agreement between the Mississippi Forestry Commission and the South Pike School Board provides for the management of the timberland by the Forestry Commission.
+The Forestry Commission acts as the Board's technical advisor on all forestry matters.
+All work will be explained to and approved by the Board of Education prior to its execution.
+Work such as timber marking, burning, firelanes, tree planting, boundary line painting, and other work will be done on an actual cost basis.

-In the past thirty years, a great amount of work has been done on these lands in an effort to get all forest acres into full production.
-These efforts have already begun to show their productivity in the timber sales that have occurred in the last ten to fifteen years.
+In the past 30 years, a considerable amount of work has been done on these lands in an effort to get all forest acres into full production.
+These efforts will continue to be noticeable in the near future as more sales are made and the volumes should increase.

-MANAGEMENT OBJECTIVES: Management objectives consist of four main points.
-The first objective is to have the forest managed for sustained yield of sawtimber.
+MANAGEMENT OBJECTIVES: Management objectives consist of four (4) main points.
+The first being to have the forest managed for sustained yield for pine sawtimber.
 The second is to build up growing stock.
 The third objective is to get every acre producing to its full potential.
 The fourth objective is to continue to provide adequate game habitat while still producing good quality timber.
 The steps necessary to meet these objectives will be outlined in the remainder of this plan.